I write stories that help you and me understand the world (and ourselves) a little better.

-I am best known as the co-writer (with Beth Granville) of BBC Radio sitcom Foiled, set in a Tonypandy hair salon.
+I am co-writer (with Beth Granville) of BBC Radio sitcom Foiled, set in a Tonypandy hair salon.
 The four radio series (nommed at the 2019 Celtic Media Awards) were preceded by a 5-star live show at the Edinburgh Fringe Festival in 2016.